3 Major Business Continuity Plan Mistakes to Avoid in Disaster Recovery Planning

 Problem 1 — The Disaster Plan Hasn't Been Tested

 Disaster recovery plans can often be theoretical.
 The realities of a catastrophic system failure, natural disaster or ransomware attack catch many people off guard, even if they believe they’re prepared.
 For that reason, it’s important that any plan be tested, so you can be confident it functions.
+Insufficient testing can result in plans failing when they are needed most, leaving organizations vulnerable to extended downtime and data loss.
 You need real-world testing to know your plan will really work.

 For example, many organizations already back up important data—but they don’t realize the realities of retrieving it.
+If backups are not properly managed and tested, there is a significant risk of data loss during a disaster.
 “Some companies just back up to the cloud.”
 Explains Justin Ekstein, Solution Engineer with Prime.
 “But if your server crashes and you need to get the data quickly, it can take days or even weeks to get that information back.
 Is that acceptable?
 Some businesses can’t last if they lose days or clients over delays.”
+In addition to backing up to the cloud, it’s crucial to implement robust data backup strategies, including setting recovery point objectives (RPOs) to minimize data loss and ensure backups align with business continuity needs.

 Companies also sometimes fail to consider where data will be downloaded to.
 Where will you get replacement equipment if your office is destroyed or inaccessible?
 If you lose most of the equipment in your building—how long will it really take to get back up to speed?
+It’s important to provide backup systems and equipment to ensure quick recovery and maintain operations.
 It’s important to find out.

 No matter how you decide to prepare, every aspect of your disaster recovery plan should be tested.
 That way, you and your team will know for sure what to do and you’ll spot any potential problems well ahead of time.
 Not sure how to test your plan?
 Ask an expert to help (see more about this below).
 They’ve seen plans fail and know how to help you avoid it.